AtmolanderMimi/basm/book/src/built-in-instructions.md

 #### The Difference Between Address Numbers and Pure Numbers

-You may have noticed that I seperate numbers into two "sub-types" based on their meaning.
+You may have noticed that I separate numbers into two "sub-types" based on their meaning.
 There are "address numbers" which are numeric values which represent addresses to cells and there are "pure numbers" which are numeric values which represent numeric values used for operations.
 Nothing stops you from using address numbers where pure numbers belong.
 This is also true the other way around.